Saturday, October 31, 2020

 Imipramine, the first antidepressant, has a similar chemical structure to the phenothiazines, like chlorpromazine, but different psychoactive effects.
 Initial trials in schizophrenia failed but it was said to be spectacularly effective in vital depression (see previous post).
 As Jo says, the SSRI antidepressants seemed to be "relatively innocuous" compared to the tricyclic antidepressants, like imipramine.
 She speculates about how they might be "changing the brain in significant ways that we do not understand".

 The trouble is that these are only speculations and psychological dependence could be a sufficient explanation of antidepressant discontinuation problems (see eg. previous post).
 I agree with Jo that we should concentrate on psychiatric harm (see eg. another previous post) and the way to do that is to be much clearer about the pharmacological effects of psychotropic medication.
-I was much cleare about the effects of neuroleptics and tricyclics when I first started in psychiatry than SSRIs which are relatively inert.
+I was much clearer about the bodily effects of neuroleptics and tricyclics when I first started in psychiatry than SSRIs which are relatively inert.

 Saturday, October 03, 2020